typeT3chnic/SDA---Assignment-1/README.md

 - Behaviour encapsulation functions such as create(), setBatteryConsumption(), and getBatteryConsumption() are called from client class (ProductOrder).

 SmartBulb.java
-- Contains abstract product class interface (SmartBulb) for Smart Bulbs and concrete product classes implementing it (BrandABulb and BrandBLock).
+- Contains abstract product class interface (SmartBulb) for Smart Bulbs and concrete product classes implementing it (BrandABulb and BrandBBulb).
 - Instances of these classes are returned by the factory classes within SmartDeviceFactory.java.
 - Behaviour encapsulation functions such as create(), setPowerUsage(), and getPowerUsage() are called from client class (ProductOrder).